 Since 2014, Sasakawa USA has partnered with the Sasakawa Peace Foundation to support programs run by the Congressional Study Group on Japan (CSGJ), an independent, non-partisan, and non-advocacy organization that promotes legislative exchange between the U.S. Congress and Japanese Diet.
 This program provides opportunities for members of Congress and their staff to exchange ideas with Japan’s policy leaders through exchange programs, including visits by Japanese delegation to various U.S. states and Congressional districts.

 Sasakawa USA is committed to engaging with Congressional members and staff to promote a greater understanding of the U.S.-Japan and broader U.S.-Asia relationships.
 Toward this end, in 2014 and 2017, Sasakawa USA partnered with The Aspen Institute Congressional Program, to provide Senators and Representatives the opportunity to delve into complex and critical public policy issues with internationally-recognized experts.

-The Congressional Staff Program on Asia is a bipartisan educational certificate program that aims to equip Congressional staffers with greater knowledge of U.S.-Asia policy in order to better understand America’s role in and engagement with this dynamic region and the policy implications that will directly engage Congress.
+Formerly known as the Congressional Staff Program on Asia, the Congressional Program on U.S.-Japan Relations and the Indo-Pacific (CPUSJ) is a bipartisan educational certificate program that aims to equip Congressional staffers with greater knowledge of U.S.-Asia policy in order to better understand America’s role in and engagement with this dynamic region and the policy implications that will directly engage Congress.
 This program is administered by the East-West Center in Washington with support from Sasakawa USA.